Weighted Ensemble Models Are Strong Continual Learners: Experiments

-Furthermore, the performance of WiSE-FT ($\theta_{t-1}$) surpasses that of WiSE-FT ($\theta_{0}$), highlighting the benefit of incorporating sequential learning from previous tasks.
-As $\lambda$ increases, there is an observed enhancement in the performance of WiSE-FT ($\theta_{t-1}$).
-However, it remains less effective compared to CoMA, this underperformance is attributed to the impact of averaging with the model $\theta_0$, which possesses significantly different parameter values due to fine-tuning.
+The underperformance of WiSE-FT-CL is attributed to the impact of averaging with the model $\thetavect_0$, which possesses significantly different parameter values than $\thetavect_t$ due to fine-tuning.
 Consequently, this averaging process results in suboptimal parameter values as explained in Sec.~\ref{method}.
+For CoFiMA, higher values for $\lambda$ put more emphasis on the current model at task $t$, thus leading to forgetting previous tasks.

-In summary, our method, CoMA, effectively maintains a balance between retaining old task information and adapting to new task data.
+In summary, our method, CoFiMA, effectively maintains a balance between retaining old task information and adapting to new task data.
 This is achieved by leveraging weight averaging between successive models.
-The key benefit here is that the parameter values of models at tasks $t$ and $t-1$ do not diverge significantly, ensuring that the averaged parameters remain effective for both tasks~\cite{chizat2020lazy, ilharco2022patching}.
+The key benefit here is that the parameter values of models at tasks $t$ and $t-1$ do not diverge significantly, ensuring that the averaged parameters remain effective for both tasks~\cite{chizat2020lazy, ilharco2022patching} (more details in supplementary material).